WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 Since finding a minimal viable set of properties that describe each of the entities' features is difficult without having domain-specific industry knowledge, COALA IP's plan is to open this process up to the community, by letting it define and derive domain-specific RDF schemata.
-As soon as saturation for changes in schemata emerge, further formalization is planed to take the them to an international standards organization appropriate.
+As soon as saturation for changes in schemata emerge, further formalization is planned to take the them to an international standards organization appropriate.

 Key technologies used to achieve this endeavor are:

-- **[JSON-LD](https://www.w3.org/TR/json-ld/):** A recently emerged RDF serialization format, with the unique feature of being fun to use for developers
+- **[JSON-LD](https://www.w3.org/TR/json-ld/):** A recently emerged RDF serialization format, that brings Linked Data to the JSON data structure
 - **[IPLD](https://github.com/ipfs/specs/tree/master/ipld):** A data structure to merkle-link JSON objects in order to retrieve them with merkle-paths, providing cryptographic integrity-checking of the data as well as content-addressable storage